 Whereas in other countries like India and the UK, black wire is neutral.
 In addition to the country of origin, there may be two other reasons the fixture has two black wires, inter alia.

 One could be that the fixture is an antique implying that the fixture was manufactured a while ago.
-Second, someone might have converted a lamp to the hardwired fixture.
+Second, someone might have converted a lamp to a hardwired fixture.

 That notwithstanding, it is important to identify the hot/live and neutral wires to avoid fire and shock hazards.
 There is, therefore, a need to step by step identify the procedure to wire the light fixture with two blacks.
 This is a measure to mitigate risks such as shock and/or fire;